isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2021-08-25-post-biblioasia-apr-jun-2015.md

 [<b>The Golden Age of Malay Cinema: 1947–1972</b>](/vol-11/issue-1/apr-jun-2015/ga-malay-cinema)<br>Few people are aware that Singapore was once the hub for Malay filmmaking in Southeast Asia. **Nor Afidah Bte Abd Rahman** and **Michelle Heng** recount its fabled history.

-[<b>Spies, Virgins, Pimps and Hitmen: Singapore Through the Western Lens</b>](/vol-11/issue-1/apr-jun-2015/svph)<br>Singapore Through the Western Lens Western filmmakers have always had a fascination for Singapore. **Ben Slater** tells you why
+[<b>Spies, Virgins, Pimps and Hitmen: Singapore Through the Western Lens</b>](/vol-11/issue-1/apr-jun-2015/svph)<br>Singapore Through the Western Lens Western filmmakers have always had a fascination for Singapore. **Ben Slater** tells you why.

 [<b>The Revival of Singapore Cinema: 1995–2014</b>](/vol-11/issue-1/apr-jun-2015/revival-sg-cinema)<br>Singapore’s film industry gets a reboot as it enters a new phase of its development. **Raphaël Millet** explains how this resurgence came about.